shasherazi/udemy-coupon-fetcher/README.md

 python3 main.py
 ```

-It will create a new file `coupons.txt` in the same directory as `main.py`.
+It will create a new file `{current date and time}.txt` in the same directory as `main.py`.
 It will contain the course names and the coupons in the format

 ```txt
 {courseName}: {couponLink}